programminghistorian/jekyll/new-lesson-workflow.md

 ## Have an idea?
 Get in touch!
-If you have an idea for a new lesson, or have already written a tutorial for some reason that you think could be adapted for _Programming Historian_, contact [Fred Gibbs](editor) about your idea.
-We'll post the tentative lesson title, a brief description, and you and your idea will be added to the public [Lesson Pipeline wiki page](pipeline).
+If you have an idea for a new lesson, or have already written a tutorial for some reason that you think could be adapted for _Programming Historian_, contact [Fred Gibbs][editor] about your idea.
+We'll post the tentative lesson title, a brief description, and you and your idea will be added to the public [Lesson Pipeline wiki page][pipeline].

 **There is no single kind or standard lesson at _Programming Historian_.** Topics vary widely, as does the expected technical profiency.
 We encourage this variety, and welcome all kinds of lession proposals.
 Lessons may be rather straightforward and discrete tasks; they may be quite complex and technically sophisticated.
 Longer and more involved lessons can be divided into smaller sub-lessons that can be worked through in sequence.

 We do insist that all lessons have a clearly defined goal and are written with a particular audience in mind.
 Lessons should explain at the outset exactly what skills or results they will impart; lessons should conclude only after they have provided a tangible skill to the reader.